ituch136/security_hardening/README.md

 **sshd**

 - makes sure `ssh.service` is enabled and `ssh.socket` is stopped and disabled.
-On Ubuntu 24.04 sshd is socket-activated by default, and the socket listens on the port from its own unit (`ListenStream=22`), ignoring `Port` in the config
+Ubuntu 24.04 uses socket activation by default, and then restarting `ssh.service` alone does not apply a new `Port`.
+The role switches sshd to a plain service so that a restart applies config changes
 - builds `AllowUsers` from the managed users plus `security_ssh_allow_users`
 - refuses to continue if the user Ansible is connected as would be missing from `AllowUsers`
 - deploys `/etc/ssh/sshd_config.d/00-hardening.conf`, validated with `sshd -t` before it is written
-- before restarting, checks with `sshd -T` that the effective `Port`, `PermitRootLogin`, `PasswordAuthentication` and `AllowUsers` match the role variables, so a value overridden by another drop-in stops the run
+- before restarting, checks with `sshd -T` that the effective `Port`, `PermitRootLogin`, `PasswordAuthentication` and `AllowUsers` match the role variables, so a value set earlier by another drop-in (sshd uses the first value it finds) stops the run
 - after restart, checks that sshd actually listens on the configured port

 **ufw** installs ufw, sets default policies, allows the SSH port and a list of configured ports, enables the firewall.
 A full reset is available behind a flag.